 Scott Blanchard

-As director of journalism at WITF, I work on things like newsroom strategy, culture, ethics, and training; I work with reporters on stories; and I’m deeply involved with our community engagement efforts and collaborations with other news organizations.
+As past director of journalism at WITF, I worked on things like newsroom strategy, culture, ethics, and training; I worked with reporters on stories; and I was deeply involved with our community engagement efforts and collaborations with other news organizations.

 My roots in journalism go back to growing up outside Washington, D.C., reading Woodward and Bernstein in my hometown paper, and being drawn to the ideals of freedom of the press and holding the powerful to account.
 I also idolized the Post’s sports columnists, and in fact, was a sports reporter/editor before I moved to news.